chrismdp/chrismdp.github.com/_posts/2012-09-24-your-code-is-a-liability.md

 ## Don't compromise on quality

-Developers: don't skip the tests for critical code that's beyond your ability to understand at a glance.
-That limit is lower that you think.
-It's even lower for your future self.
+Developers: don't skip the tests for critical code.

+I write tests for self contained code that is beyond my ability to understand at a glance.
+That limit is always lower that I think.
 As Dave Astels said: "Test where the risk is."

-I don't write tests for everything when I'm just figuring out the feature.
+I do not write tests for how the code is arranged when I'm figuring out the feature.

 I rarely test UI directly.
 UI tests take too long to run and the maintenance is almost never worth it.

 ## Write code in conversation